Host Institutions and Courses Offered

 * Requirement(s) or prerequisite(s) may apply on some courses.

 Students may be granted credit transfer for up to five Open Elective courses taken at a partner institution.
-You should apply to the Registry for credit transfer immediately upon your return to Centennial College by completing an application form.
+You should apply to the Academic Administration Office for credit transfer immediately upon your return to Centennial College by completing an application form.
 Your application should include supporting documents such as a certified true copy of the transcript issued to you by the partner institution and the course documents of the course(s) for which you wish to obtain credit.
 The course documents should include information such as course syllabus, contact hours, assessment method etc.

 The exact number of credits granted will be considered on a case-by-case basis by the College.